fpsvogel/learn-ruby/README.md

 * Is active, with recent commits.
 * Does not use a JS framework on the front end, though I made exceptions.
-* Is well-known *or* it solves a problem that's interesting to me.
+* Is well-known *or* solves a problem that's interesting to me.

 If you want to explore more widely, here are other places to find open-source Ruby projects: